Caregiving: A Universal Occupation

 Each caregiving family faces unique circumstances, but some general strategies can help you navigate the path ahead.
 As a traveler in new terrain, it is wise to educate yourself as best you can about the landscape and develop a plan accordingly, with the flexibility to accommodate changes along the way.
 Below are ten steps to help you set your course.

 Step 3.
-Educate yourself, your loved one and your family.
+Educate yourself, your loved one, and your family.
 Information is empowering.
 Talk to doctors, health and social service professionals, and people going through similar experiences.
 Read books and brochures.
 Do research at the library and on the Internet.
 Learn how the disease progresses, the level of care that will be needed, and what resources may be available to help.
 Keep a notebook and a file folder of information you collect that you can refer back to when needed.
 Knowledge will increase your confidence and may reduce the anxiety and fear that many of us feel in the face of the unknown.
-(See the FCA Fact Sheet on Community Care Options for more information about finding help in your community.)
+(See the FCA fact sheet on Caregiving at Home: A Guide to Community Resources for more information about finding help in your community.)

 Assessments usually consider at least the following categories: